denten-books/plain-text/3-format.md

 @greetham_textual_1989.

-In an essay on pictographs and pictographic logic, Johanna Drucker and Jerome McGann discuss how the "presentational form of texts" usually masks its "logical operations in a surface rhetoric that dominates and controls our conscious attention."
-At the same time, what the authors call the "holistic repleteness of images" also keeps us from perceiving their "conceptual order [...] as if the graphic character of the work were completely obvious" [@drucker_images_2010].
+In an essay on pictographs and pictographic logic, Johanna Drucker and Jerome McGann discuss how the "presentational form of texts" usually masks their "logical operations in a surface rhetoric that dominates and controls our conscious attention."
+At the same time, what the authors call the "holistic repleteness of images" also "keeps us from perceiving their conceptual order [...] as if the graphic character of the work were completely obvious" [@drucker_images_2010].
 Their insight captures the dual movement of
 formatting: at once towards the physical and the mental characteristics of